Course navigation

 $(git diff --cached --name-only)List of staged file pathsClaude Code

-$(git diff --cached)Full staged diff (use carefully with large changes)Claude Code
+$(git diff --cached)Full staged diff (use carefully)Claude Code

 $(git log -1 --pretty='%h %s')Hash + message of last commitClaude Code